-To date our biggest achievement was hitting 70 registered providers and having completed close to 80 visits with having spent <$5,000 on marketing.
-Given the short duration of our launch (official launch was June 2015), we have already seen a significant amount of interest on the provider and patient end.
+To date, our biggest achievement was hitting 70 registered providers and having completed close to 80 visits with having spent <$5,000 on marketing.
+Given the short duration of our launch (the official launch was June 2015), we have already seen a significant amount of interest on the provider and patient end.
 We achieved this by creating a platform and product, which is a significant step above the current standard.
-Patients don’t want to wait in an emergency room for several hours, or pay hundreds of dollars for medical expenses.
-They want a cost effective, high quality, convenient means to receive healthcare and Orunje provides that.
+Patients don’t want to wait in an emergency room for several hours or pay hundreds of dollars for medical expenses.
+They want a cost-effective, high-quality, convenient means to receive healthcare and Orunje provides that.

-Our biggest set back was curating a malpractice policy that would allow us to maintain our cost effective model, while affording providers the comfort of knowing there was more than adequate malpractice coverage.
+Our biggest setback was curating a malpractice policy that would allow us to maintain our cost-effective model while affording providers the comfort of knowing there was more than adequate malpractice coverage.
 Malpractice insurance is like car insurance, every physician has coverage and although you never expect to use it, it is impossible to practice medicine without having something in place.
 We overcame this by being persistent, allowing insurance companies to truly understand what we were trying to do and how partnering with us would be beneficial to them in the long run as we grew and added more providers.
-Although I can’t divulge the intricacies of our policy, what we developed was never done by this company prior to Orunje and has allowed us to maintain excellent coverage at a price which fits in with our affordable model.
+Although I can’t divulge the intricacies of our policy, what we developed was never done by this company prior to Orunje and has allowed us to maintain excellent coverage at a price that fits in with our affordable model.

 Q7.Could you shed some light on the technology and tools used to build Orunje?

 Q8.
-Are there any features you wished you could have added or wish to add in the App ?
+Are there any features you wished you could have added or wish to add to the App?

 Q9.What is one particular Marketing Tool which you swear by in your business, that has never failed you?

-The current trends in the on demand healthcare businesses vary from healthcare services to products.
-We really are across to board when it comes to devices and services, for example we have portable ultrasound machines that work in conjunction with your iPhone, wound monitoring and blood draw kits to name a few.
-In the services industry, we services such as Orunje, on demand prescription delivery and on demand dietitians to name a few.
+The current trends in the on-demand healthcare businesses vary from healthcare services to products.
+We really are across to board when it comes to devices and services, for example, we have portable ultrasound machines that work in conjunction with your iPhone, wound monitoring, and blood draw kits to name a few.
+In the services industry, we service such as Orunje, on-demand prescription delivery, and on-demand dietitians to name a few.
 The commonality with all of these services is to make the current inefficient, expensive healthcare industry into something more nimble.
 The great thing about these trends is that they are in many ways, complementary.
 For example, portable patient diagnostic examinations and monitoring can fit inside smartphones now, which allows for services such as ours to be even more effective and useful.

 Q11.
 There are definitely a lot of companies similar to Orunje floating around right now.
 What are you doing that differentiates you?